thepittnews/graphics/doc.md

 1. Tell candidate they need to see Denise to setup payroll.
 1. Questions or concerns?
 1. Office tour

+### Payroll

+### Budgeting

+The Editor must attend the weekly Editorial meeting, and request copies of the budgets for all other desks.

+**Budgeting process:**

+- Duplicate the budget template, and create a desk budget for the week
+- While reading through the budgets for the other desks, look for stories that can be aided through the use of graphics.
+Add them to your desk budget.
+- Ensure that there are no more than three nights with graphics budgeted.
+Rearrange the budget to fit this constraint.

+The Editor must also hold a weekly desk meeting, usually held immediately after the weekly Editorial meeting, to give out budget "assignments."
+Ensure that all graphics have been assigned before the end of the meeting.
+Writers should work out of the TPN newsroom, and arrive around 7:30 p.m. on production nights.

 ### Day-of production: Creating graphics